Generalized Permutation Framework for Testing Model Variable Significance

 \section{Conclusion}

 We presented a generalized permutation framework, GPF, that is able to test for the significance of variables and their interactions in supervised models.
-The framework was applied to the iris flower dataset and a high dimensional, real-world RNA expression dataset.
-Using GPF, we were able to identify significant variable interactions in a model-independent fashion for the iris dataset.
+The framework was applied to synthetic datasets and a high dimensional, real-world RNA expression dataset.
+Using GPF, we were able to identify significant variable interactions in a model-independent fashion for the synthetic datasets.
 In addition, we found genes in whole transcriptome data to be differentially expressed by brain regions.
 These genes have been previously confirmed in targeted biochemical and immunohistochemical assays to be differentially enriched across brain regions.
 Our experiments show promising results for the applicability of GPF in high-dimensional datasets with supervised models and its ability to elucidate statistical relationships among the variables.